Sudhanshu253/Edge_caching_using_FL/README.md

 # Edge_caching_using_FL
-An optimization-based approach to select devices for federated learning under system constraints.
-Supports data offloading and content popularity prediction to improve edge caching efficiency.
+This project explores an optimization framework for improving content caching in edge networks using Federated Learning (FL).
+It focuses on selecting a subset of edge devices for FL participation based on their resource availability, while enabling data offloading from non-selected devices to enhance training diversity and caching performance.
+The system balances latency, energy, and storage constraints, and integrates a content popularity prediction model for smarter edge caching.